Canyons of Escalante Adventure

 Lodging: We will spend the 2 nights at a hotel (included in the tuition) and 3 nights in the primitive camping.

-Our group will meet at the hotel in Escalante, UT around 3 PM where you can meet everyone and get to know each other.
-Keep in mind that it's about 6 hour drive from Las Vegas or Salt Lake City, so plan your arrival time.
+Our group will meet at a hotel in Escalante, UT around 3 PM where you can meet everyone and get to know each other.
+Keep in mind that it's about a 6 hour drive from Las Vegas or Salt Lake City, so plan your arrival time.
 After a short introductory meeting we will go to our very first sunset photo-session at the Cedar Wash Arch.